 At this point in our Starting a Business series, let’s assume you’ve found funding and you’re ready to get your business going.
-However, from the moment you open the front door, you face risk.
+However, from the moment you open the front door, you open yourself up to risk.
 Accidents could happen.
 Employees could become disgruntled and sue.
 Your building could burn down.
 A computer hacker could steal your customers’ personal information.
 Almost any bad thing could happen.
 So how do you protect yourself and your business?
 By purchasing good insurance policies.
-That’s why, in today’s article, I’m going to cover the 7 types of business insurance start-up owners must have to protect themselves from harm.
+That’s why, in today’s article, I’m going to cover the seven types of business insurance startup owners MUST have to protect themselves from harm.

 Special thanks to insurance agent and entrepreneur, Matthew Bryan, for providing much of the information for this article.
 Be sure to listen to my entire interview with him in the Podcast above.
 If you have any specific questions about insurance, you can reach out to Matthew through hitsoncrumblazer.com.

 Sure, anybody can talk about insurance.
 On a personal level, many of you have homeowners’ or renters’ insurance.
 By law, you should have auto insurance.
 Hopefully, you have life insurance and medical insurance.
-Maybe, you’ve been given the opportunity to purchase disability or cancer insurance.
-Yet, what is “insurance”?
-If you have an insurance policy, what do you have?
+Maybe, you’ve been given the opportunity to purchase disability or even cancer insurance.
+Yet, what is insurance?
+If you have an insurance policy, what do you really have?
 Why do you need it?
 What does it do?
 Why do I use words like “hopefully” and “given the opportunity” when I talk about insurance?
-Well, let’s break it down.
+Well, let’s break it down, shall we?

-So let’s get down to it.
-As a start-up business owner, what types of insurance will you need?
+So let’s get down to brass tacks.
+As a startup business owner, what types of insurance do you need?

 Although its name is pretty generic, general liability coverage protects business owners from personal financial responsibility if someone or something gets hurt on your business’s premises or on your work-site.
 The cause of the injury doesn’t matter.
 Customers could trip over their own purses or bags and hold you responsible.
-One of your sales displays could fall apart and break over another customer’s head.
-An employee could fall off a ladder when he’s painting a wall or changing a light bulb.
-You could leave a coffee pot plugged in causing the building to burn down.
+One of your sales displays might fall apart and break over a customer’s head.
+Perhaps, an employee falls off of a ladder when he’s painting a wall or changing a light bulb.
+Or, God forbid, you could leave a coffee pot plugged in causing the building to burn down.
 Essentially, general liability insurance covers expenses incurred when pure accidents happen in or around your business.

 If you have employees, workman’s compensation insurance is vital for you as a business owner.
-It’s employer’s liability coverage that transfers liability from the employer to the insurance company if an employee gets hurt on the job.
-The most complicated part of this type of insurance, though, is that its rules and requirements are state-specific.
+Basically, it’s an employer’s liability coverage, transferring liability from the employer to the insurance company if an employee gets hurt on the job.
+However, this type of insurance can be quite complicated, as its rules and requirements are state-specific.
 So check with a licensed insurance agent to find out what you need to know about worker’s comp in your state.

 Another type of insurance many business owners need is commercial auto insurance.
 If you use your vehicle to haul products or equipment, you need commercial auto insurance.
 Do you have a trailer and a hitch attached to your truck for work-type jobs?
 Do employees use one of your vehicles to get to or from job sites?
-Sure, your personal auto policy may cover you a little bit, but many insurance companies are looking for reasons to deny a claim.
+Sure, your personal auto policy may cover you up to a point, but many insurance companies are quite skilled in finding reasons to deny a claim.
 Therefore, if they see that you’re using your personal truck to haul a company trailer, they may deny the claim.
 Be smart.
 Ask your insurance agent whether you need commercial auto insurance before you assume you don’t.

 If you work with people’s private information, Cyber Liability Insurance is extremely important for you to have in your business.
-If you keep phone numbers, addresses, social security numbers, or any other personally identifying information on your customers or clients, you need protection.
+If you keep phone numbers, addresses, social security numbers, or any other personally-identifying information on your customers or clients, you need protection.
 What happens if your data is breached or your laptop is stolen?
 What are your responsibilities to your patients if that happens?
-This type of insurance provides you with financial protection and your clients with identity and credit protection if those unfortunate events occur.
+Cyber liability insurance provides you with financial protection while providing your clients with identity and credit protection if those unfortunate events occur.

 Additionally, if you have employees, you need Employee Practices Liability.
 All it takes is one, folks.
 One employee could sue you for discrimination or wrongful termination.
 This employee’s claim could cost you your business.
-If you don’t have financial protections in place to absorb court costs and attorneys fees, an employee lawsuit could wipe-out all of your money.
+If you don’t have financial protections in place to absorb court costs and attorney fees, an employee lawsuit could easily bankrupt you.
 Therefore, if you plan to hire employees, plan to get Employee Practices Liability.
 Although they can be your greatest asset, they also open you up to risk.

 So what can you expect when you call an insurance agent?
-Well, agents go through a process to help you choose coverages, premiums, and policies right for you.
+Well, agents go through a process to help you choose coverages, premiums, and policies that are right for you.
 Here’s what they do: